Spread (film): Plot

 One day, an upset Heather reveals to Nikki that she just broke up with her fiancé because she is in love with Nikki.
 She further tells him her fiancé's family owns the New York Rangers and that he is who has been paying her bills and living expenses.
 Nikki, who has also fallen in love with her, is nonetheless angry that she kept her engagement from him, and leaves in a huff.
 When he returns he only finds a note that says she has left for New York City.
 At Eva's urging and with Harry paying for the airfare, Nikki follows her.

 He finds her at a plush penthouse and begs her to come back to LA with him.
 She refuses, telling him she cannot afford to let him chase his fantasies while she gets the funds they would need to live.
 He then proposes to her, but she tells him that she is already married, breaking his heart.
 Heather says that she cannot get a divorce because she needs a marriage with stability and financial security.
 Her husband returns home and Heather passes Nikki off as a grocery boy, dismissing him.

 Nikki returns to LA, finally seeing that life is worth the struggle, getting an honest job delivering groceries and living with Harry.
 He delivers groceries to Samantha's house, where they are picked up by the kept man who has replaced Nikki.
-The ending credits show Nikki feeding a mouse to Harry's African bullfrog.
+The ending credits show Nikki feeding a dead mouse to Harry's African bullfrog with the frog gradually swallowing the protruding tail behind the ending credits.